-All properties located within a Special Flood Hazard Areas are subject to regulation by the Town of Bermuda Run's Flood Damage Prevention Ordinance adopted on September 9, 2008 and the most recently adopted FIRM maps.
+All properties located within a Special Flood Hazard Areas are subject to regulation by the Town of Bermuda Run's Flood Damage Prevention Ordinance adopted on September 9, 2008.
 Special Flood Hazard Areas are those identified under the Cooperating Technical State (CTS) agreement between the State of North Carolina and FEMA in its Flood Insurance Study (FIS) for Davie County its accompanying Flood Insurance Rate Map Panels (5861, 5862, 5863, 5871, 5872, 5873, & 5882).